virginatlanticdevelopment/front-end-test/README.md

 Please **create and commit your code into a public Github repository** and supply the link to the recruiter for review.

 ## Supporting Data
-The endpoint will return data relating to the holiady packages available.
-The key properies you should be interested in are highlighted below.
+The endpoint will return data relating to the holiday packages available.
+The key properties you should be interested in are highlighted below.
 Please note, our endpoint will return much more data, but you are free to ignore this!

 ```
 {